 Schools, parents, and students frequently clash over the issue of regulating what students may and may not wear to school.
 These controversies often pegged to the culture war of the moment touch on everything from gender and sexuality to politics, race, and religion.
 In 2021, a group of about 50 students in Georgia for being discriminatory against BIPOC girls by wearing t-shirts every Friday emblazoned with the words 鈥渟exist,鈥 鈥渞acist,鈥 and 鈥渃lassist.鈥 In 2022, a fight between students, staff, and police officers when hats and hoodies were banned as part of a revision by the school board to the school鈥檚 dress code.
 And in 2023, two Michigan middle schoolers, via their mother, after they were banned from wearing 鈥淟et鈥檚 Go Brandon鈥 sweatshirts.

 Are school uniforms the best solution to this contentious debate?
 If every student is wearing the same outfit, will a host of campus problems be solved?
-Researchers are divided over how much of an impact 鈥 if any 鈥 dress policies have on student learning.
-There are with conflicting conclusions, plus books such as 2018鈥檚 , but the argument wears on, with a list of pros and cons on each side.
+Researchers are divided over how much of an impact — if any — dress policies have on student learning., but the argument wears on, with a list of pros and cons on each side.

 Why do some public schools have uniforms?